 - They are also used to seal window frames because they usually resist water that might come from the strong winds during a rainy season.

 - Silicone caulk can be used for sealing cables, sensors in electronic devices and automobiles.

-Sanded caulk, when sealed with the right sealant, is an effective product to consider when one wants to repair parts of buildings.
+In conclusion, Sanded caulk, when sealed with the right sealant, is an effective product to consider when one wants to repair parts of buildings.
 This is because it becomes waterproof and mold resistant thus offering a long life expectancy.
-When applied, the caulk takes one to ten days to cure depending on the formula of application, humidity levels and the ventilation features of the place where the caulk has been applied.
+When applied, the caulk takes one to ten days to cure depending on the formula of application, humidity levels, and the ventilation features of the place where the caulk has been applied.